etf-validator/etf-webapp/README.md

 ## Build information

-The project can be build and packaged as war path by running the gradlew.sh/.bat wrapper with:
+The project can be build and packaged as WAR file by running the gradlew.sh/.bat wrapper with:
 ```gradle
 $ gradlew build war
 ```